CZboop/Watson-Assistant-Utils/README.md

 Deployed via Github Actions pipeline on [GitHub Pages](https://CZboop.github.io/Watson-Assistant-Utils)

+**Note: There is currently an issue with the GH Pages version of the app, where after a form submit it will throw a 404 error.
+This issue does not occur with cloning and running a local version, which is recommended for actual use.
+How to do this is outlined in the Install and Run heading below.
+The GH Pages issue can also be bypassed by going back to the homepage '/Watson-Assistant-Utils' and refreshing, but this does get impractical**

 ## Tools/Functionality
 * Jump-To Finder - Get a list of nodes that are jumping to either a single node or any node in an intent.
 May be useful to check before deleting something
 * Node Intent Finder - Quickly check which intent a node sits under